 The importance of working with a language service provider which specialises in the financial sector cannot be overstated.
 To take an example: bad debt management.
 Anyone with business experience knows that this expression means the management of bad debts, and that a bad debt is an amount of money owing to a company which is unlikely to be paid.

-Yet we have seen this translated into Spanish as mala gestión de deudas, which simply means bad management of debts.
+However, we have seen this translated into Spanish as “mala gestión de deudas”, which simply means bad management of debts.
 There is nothing in the English syntax which tells us that the adjective refers to “debts” rather than to “management”.
-Only specialist knowledge can resolve issues like this, and the world of translation is full of them.
+Only specialist knowledge can resolve issues like this, and the world of financial translation is full of them.

 Your translator must use the appropriate terms and structures, according to international standards and norms.
 For instance, if your company is within the European Union, you probably know that there is a strict requirement to support the International Financial Reporting Standards (IFRS).
 Now, these standards provide universal guidelines on how to prepare financial statements, and disclose them.
 There are some differences between the IFRS and its counterpart in the United States, the Generally Accepted Accounting Principles (GAAP).
 Thus it’s vital that your translator understands these differences, and avoids possible errors which could compromise these standards.
 Specialised financial translators have a close attention to detail, an ability to work with numbers, and they need to be very careful not to add an extra zero…!